matrix-org/matrix-spec-proposals/proposals/3856-threads-list-api.md

   One of `[all, participated]`.
 Defaults to `all`.
 * **`from`**: `string`

   The token to start returning events from.
-This token can be obtained from a `prev_batch` or `next_batch` token returned by the `/sync` endpoint, or from an `end` token returned by a previous request to this endpoint.
+This token can be obtained from an `next_batch` token returned by a previous request to this endpoint.

   If it is not provided, the homeserver shall return a list of thread roots starting from the most recent visible event in the room history for the requesting user.